infumap/infumap/docs/deployment/raspberry-pi.md

 I personally use this VPS instance to host a number of proprietary services (for unsensitive information) that expose data via the infumap protocol which I link out to from my primary Infumap account.

+A downside of this setup is the VPS is hardly doing any work, so it's a waste of resources if you don't have something else for it to do.
+I personally use it to host a number of proprietary Infumap data services for non-sensitive information built using [infusdk](https://github.com/infumap/infumap/tree/master/infusdk) that I reference from within my main instance.